nflverse/nflplotR/cran-comments.md

 ## Submission

-This is a minor release that updates internal files and improves some functions.
+This is a minor release that updates internal functionality requested by CRAN.

 ## R CMD check results